hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 <!-- Provide a description of the implementation aspects. -->

-The implementation hints are described for adding implementing the watcher component to work with the current implementation: ``go-perun``.
-However, over the remote interface, the watcher should work with any new perun client implementations that will be added in the future.
+### Implementing the watcher

-1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface. the existing adjudicator implementations can be used as `RegisterSubscriber`.
+1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface.
+Hence, the existing adjudicator implementations can be used as `RegisterSubscriber`.

 2. The `State` method on a channel returns the off-chain state without the signatures.
-So, add a new method (say `StateWithSignatures` to retrieve the latest off-chain state along with signatures.
+So, a new method (say `StateWithSignatures`) to retrieve the latest off-chain state along with signatures should be added.

 3. To implement a watching component that works locally,